-Take inspiration from outdoors when decorating indoors for the fall season with these natural fall decorating ideas.
+Take inspiration from the outdoors when decorating indoors for the fall season with these natural fall decorating ideas.

 Fall is one of my favorite seasons to decorate for.
 Open the window, look outside and take in the wonders of nature.
 What do you see?
 Trees turning shades of red, orange, gold and bronze.
 Flowers shifting from the vivid hues of summer to the more muted hues of the autumn.
 Squirrels busy burying nuts for the winter.